Pathology & Molecular Medicine

 The Robert Kisilevsky Fund for Research Education supports a bursary program for full-time first-year Ph.D. students.

 Ph.D.
-Program: Honours B.Sc. or equivalent with first class standing or M.Sc. or equivalent
+Program: Honours B.Sc. or equivalent with first class standing or M.Sc. or equivalent with research experience

 We consider all of your grades, but pay particular attention to the last two years of science-related courses.

 For international students, if required, a TOEFL total score of at least 600 (paper-based) or TOEFL iBT minimum scores of: writing (24/30); speaking (22/30); reading (22/30); listening (20/30), for a total of 88/120.
 Applicants must have the minimum score in each test as well as the minimum overall score.